 South Africa has high rates of mobile penetration, at 68% or 37.5 million unique mobile subscribers.
 The country’s online shoppers are increasingly making purchases on mobile devices – between 2015 and 2016, growth in online spending via mobile device increased by an estimated 65%.
 This is expected to further increase by 123% by 2018, as mobile penetration rates rise.

 The bulk of online purchases are downloadable digital entertainment and education (53%), event tickets (47%) and clothing, apparel, or footwear (45%).
 As English is a common language, this provides an opportunity for content developers in India, along with event and retail businesses.
 Besides South Africa, the continent as a whole is seeing a growing trend in e-commerce.

 Information and Communications Technology

-In 2017, South Africa was ranked the third best African country for information and communication technology (ICT) infrastructure by the International Telecommunication Union.
+South African ICT market is one of the largest in Africa.
 The country has five cellular providers that service over 20 million subscribers, giving it one of the most advanced mobile telecommunications networks in the world.
 The ICT infrastructure features a full digital system, and sophisticated wireless and satellite communication.